-Ancient Egyptians already knew about fennel seeds benefits, which they used to treat bad digestion.
-In India, a tradition says that this plant is “the pearl among aphrodisiacs.”
-Thus it is part of potions that allegedly arouse sexual desire.
+Ancient Egyptians already knew about fennel seeds’ benefits and used them to treat lousy digestion.
+In India, a tradition says this plant is “the pearl among aphrodisiacs.”
+Thus, it is part of potions that allegedly arouse sexual desire.
 However, its main current applications relate to the digestive and respiratory systems.

 - FENNEL SEED – flavorful addition to so many dishes with distinctive anise and licorice taste.
 Used with bread, cheese, pasta, meat and more.